 - Bachelor of Arts or Bachelor of Science (B.A., B.S.)

 Grand Valley State University is an exciting place to study theatre.
-The program prepares students for careers that require skills in communications, creativity, and problem-solving, or for careers in the entertainment industry.
+The program prepares students for careers in the entertainment industry and for careers that require skills in creativity, collaboration, communications, and problem-solving.
 It provides professional orientation and background within a broad liberal arts framework.

 Program Offerings at Grand Valley

-The program is flexible with a strong core of theatre requirements and multiple elective offerings to allow students to pursue their own particular interests.
+The program is flexible, combining a strong core of theatre requirements, multiple elective offerings and hands-on production experience.
 Students can earn a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.

 Theatre students study a variety of topics, including: